-Teaching kids how to write thank you notes is a great way to instil the importance of showing gratitude when someone does something nice on your behalf.
+Children should be taught how to write thank you notes as a way to instill the importance of showing gratitude when someone does something nice for them.

 When Should Kids Send Thank You Notes?

-The most common occasion is after a birthday party.
-Birthdays are a great time to teach children about showing gratitude since everything is focused around themselves.
+After a birthday party is the most common time.
+Birthdays are a great time to teach children gratitude since everything revolves around them.

 Idea 1.
 Just Let Them Go Wild